 Ending Unjust Imprisonment

 In Florida, police can arrest children as young as 7 years old.
-Children of color account for 62% of children arrested in Florida; shockingly, 78% of those children of color are prosecuted as adults.
-Florida is an outlier nationally, prosecuting more children as adults for felonies than any other state — often at thesole discretion of prosecutors.
+Children of color account for 62% of children arrested in Florida, but 78% of those prosecuted as adults.
+Florida prosecutes more children as adults for felonies than any other state — often at the sole discretion of prosecutors.
 Direct file transfers, which force children to be prosecuted in adult court and detained in adult facilities, happen 63.2% of the time for Black youth, compared to 22.7% for white youth.
-Incarcerating a child in Florida for one year ($130,520) is more expensive than the alternatives combined: the annual cost to educate a child in Florida public schools is $11,773; it costs $3,427 to fund alternatives to incarceration; and enrollment is $23,150 at the University of Florida, $25,762 at Florida State University.
+The annual cost to incarcerate a child in Florida ($130,520) is more expensive than the cost to educate that child in Florida public schools ($11,773), fund alternatives to incarceration ($3,427), and enroll at the University of Florida ($23,150) and Florida State University ($25,762) combined.

 Report